-Pasta.-Under Federal Standards of Identity, there are two broad categories of pasta products: macaroni and noodle products (FDA, 2008b).
-Macaroni products are formed by extrusion of the pasta dough into a variety of shapes and sizes including elbows, spirals, shells, twists, wheels, etc. Specific shapes of macaroni products have unique names such as rigatoni, manicotti, ziti, linguini, and spaghetti which are recognized by the consumer.

-Although spaghetti is defined under Federal standards as a macaroni product, it is included as a separate category due to its unique market identity.
-However, the nutrient composition of spaghetti and that of other forms of macaroni products are the same on an equal weight basis.
+Pasta and noodles.
+FDA's Code of Federal Regulation, Title 21, section 139, Subpart B (FDA, 2008b) specifies requirements for macaroni and noodle products.
+Macaroni products, commonly referred to as pasta (used interchangeably in the document) are formed by extrusion of the pasta dough into a variety of shapes and sizes including elbows, spirals, shells, twists, wheels, etc. Specific shapes of macaroni products have unique names such as rigatoni, manicotti, ziti, linguini, and spaghetti which are recognized by the consumer, and are included under common names field.
+The nutrient composition of various forms of pasta products are the same on an equal weight basis.
+Cup weights for different shapes are provided.